Jean Kerléo: Life and career

-From 1967 until 1998, Kerléo was the in-house perfumer for the house of Jean Patou, the second in line after Henri Alméras, where he composed the influential perfumes 1000 and Sublime.
-In 1999, he passed his position of head perfumer of Jean Patou to Jean-Michel Duriez and became the director of the Osmothèque, which he co-founded.
+From 1967 until 1998, Kerléo was the in-house perfumer for the Patou, the second in line after Henri Alméras, where he composed the influential perfumes 1000 and Sublime.
+In 1999, he passed his position of head perfumer of Patou to Jean-Michel Duriez and became the director of the Osmothèque, which he co-founded.
 In this position, he supervised, researched, and extended the collection of this fragrance archive to encompass and reconstruct more ancient and lost perfumes.
 In 2008, he handed the position of president and director to Patricia de Nicolaï, the great-granddaughter of Pierre-François Pascal Guerlain.

+Kerleo died on 23 July 2025, at the age of 93.